pushrax/mpv/DOCS/man/en/options.rst

     you can try ``--ao=null`` instead.

 --no-sub
+    Don't select any subtitle when the file is loaded.

+--no-sub-visibility
-    Disables display of internal and external subtitles.
+    Disable display of subtitles, but still select and decode them.

 --no-video
     Do not play video.
 With some demuxers this may not work.
 In those cases